-The Chief Financial Officer's individual objective represented 20% of the total potential achievement toward her incentive bonus and was based upon achievements related to system implementations, refinancing of the Company's debt facilities and maintaining lender relationships, and management of investor relations.
-As a result of the progress toward implementing new accounting and financial reporting processes, and the successful refinancing of the Company's debt, the Chief Financial Officer met her objectives and resulted in a performance of 100% of her individual goal.
+The Chief Financial Officer's individual objective represented 20% of the total potential achievement toward her incentive bonus and was based upon achievements related to development of various business intelligence systems and reports and expense reductions from improvements in the Company's systems of internal controls and its documentation.
+As a result of partial progress toward the business intelligence objective and less than targeted expense reduction from improvements in internal controls, the Chief Financial Officer achieved a weighted performance of 38% of her individual goal.